The New Meta Economy

 Photo by Dmitry Mishin on Unsplash

-Ray-Ban Meta glasses are already on the market.As of 2024, Meta has sold over 1 million pairs.
+Ray-Ban Meta glasses are already on the market, and Meta says sales have grown quickly.

 Analysts expect AR glasses to become a $50 billion industry by 2030.

-Whoever owns that space doesn’t just win your attention — they control it.
+Whoever owns that space doesn’t just win your attention.
+They shape it.

 The average American adult already spends more than 7 hours per day staring at a screen.